jeremydub/dot15d4/examples/nrf52840/README.md

 several devices synchronously.
 At the start of the program, clocks are synchronized with a shared GPIO signal.

-A special hardware setup is required to synchronize devices.
-Once you have modified your hardware (and only then), enable the "device-sync" feature to execute multi-device examples.
-The "device-sync" must be enabled whenever the LF clock is driven by an external signal, otherwise you may damage your hardware.
+A [special hardware setup](../../docs/testbed/README.md) is required to synchronize devices.
+Once you have modified your hardware (and only then), enable the "device-sync" or "device-sync-client" feature to execute multi-device examples. "device-sync[-client]" must be enabled whenever the LF clock is driven by an external signal, otherwise you may damage your hardware.

 ## Single-Device Radio Driver Test